corintxt/crypto-gender-investigation/notes.md

 * We took the top 100 projects by market cap (Y2050?) as present on OnChainFX on April 3 2019.
 * Not all of these projects put code in a public repo.
 Also, for a few projects the coin is just one part of a much bigger project (E.g. BAT as a project of Brave; Sia as a project of Nebulous Labs; Cardano as a project of ?).
 We discarded these projects and pulled more projects from the list until the total sample size was 100.
+* I also discarded projects which were run by just a single user, or hosted under a personal GitHub account.